cul/ldpd-findingaids-asi/README.md

 ### Setting Up A Development Finding Aids Server
 1. Install dependencies with `bundle install`.
 The application Gemfile indicates the required Ruby version.
-2. Run the database migrations against sqlite in development with `bundle exec rake db:migrate`
+2. Run the rspec suite with `bundle exec rspec` - this will set up the default template configurations
-3. Run the rspec suite with `bundle exec rspec` - this will set up the default template configurations
+3. Run the database migrations against sqlite in development with `bundle exec rake db:migrate`
-4. Run `bundle exec rake acfa:server` - this will bring up solr, seed it with example data, and start rails
+4. To run with a local Solr instance: Run `bundle exec rake acfa:server` - this will bring up solr, seed it with example data, and start rails.
+To run with the Solr container: run `bundle exec rake acfa:seed` then run `bundle exec rails s`.